Skip to main content

 I am a current student at USC and I would like to change my major to engineering.
 Do I need to go through the admission process?

-No. If you are already a current student at USC and you want to change your major to engineering, you will need to work directly with the academic advisers in the Viterbi Admission & Student Affairs Office.
+No. If you are already a current student at USC and you want to change your major to engineering, you will need to work directly with the academic advisors in the Viterbi Admission & Student Affairs Office.
 You can email them at viterbi.studentservices@usc.edu.

 Application Questions